 The park brake circuit must function properly for the leveling system to function properly.
-The test is different between the 625 system and the 625S single step system.
+The test is different between the Kick-Down Jack system and the Straight-Acting Jack system.
 CHOCK THE WHEELS DURING THIS TEST SO THE VEHICLE CAN NOT ROLL WHEN THE PARK BRAKE IS RELEASED.

-625 system park brake test.
+Kick-down Jack park brake test.
 Turn the ignition switch to the "ACC" position.
-Make sure the park brake is set.
-Push the "I" / "HYD" button.
-The on light above the button should come on.
-The "NOT IN PARK / BRAKE" light should not be on.
-Push on the foot brake so the vehicle can't roll, then release the park brake.
-The "NOT IN PARK / BRAKE" light should come on.
-With straight-acting jacks, push any manual UP ARROW.
-With kick-down jacks, push the "I" / "HYD" button a second time.
-With either system, the pump should not run.
-If the pump runs with the "NOT IN PARK / BRAKE" light on, or if the "NOT IN PARK / BRAKE" light will not come on with the park brake released, refer to the 625 repair manual.
+Push the "I" button one time.
+The light above the "I" button should come on.
+The "NOT IN PARK/BRAKE" light should not be on.
+Push the "OFF" button.
+Push and hold the main vehicle brake and release the park brake.
+Push and hold the "I" button.
+The "NOT IN PARK/BRAKE" light should be on while the "I" button is being pushed.
+Release the "I" button.
+The "NOT IN PARK/BRAKE" light should go out.
+Set the park brake and release the main vehicle brake.

-625S system park brake test.
+Straight-Acting Jacks park brake test.
 Turn the ignition switch to the "ACC" position.
 Make sure the park brake is set.
 Push any manual UP ARROW, the pump should run.
 Release the UP ARROW.
 Push on the foot brake and release the park brake.
 Again, push any UP ARROW.
 The "NOT IN PARK BRAKE" light should come on while pushing the UP ARROW and the pump should not run.
-If the pump runs or the "NOT IN PARK / BRAKE" light will not come on with the park brake released, refer to the 625S repair manual.
+If the pump runs or the "NOT IN PARK / BRAKE" light will not come on with the park brake released, refer to the 725 repair manual, Part 5 page MI91.327E.